Smiles Centre Swindon

 3. Oxygen enters into the tooth enamel and dentin, in turn, breaking down extrinsic tooth discolouration and staining

 It is important to note the structure of the tooth is NOT damaged or changed; only the tooth colour is made lighter.

 Is Teeth Whitening Safe?

 Yes.
 Research and clinical studies indicate that whitening teeth with custom trays using a carbamide peroxide or hydrogen peroxide formula is safe for healthy teeth and gums.
-It’s imperative to follow the directions supplied and not to extend the recommended treatment duration.

 What is the difference between Hydrogen Peroxide and Carbamide Peroxide gels?

 There are two main bleaching gel formulations: Hydrogen Peroxide and Carbamide Peroxide.
 Hydrogen peroxide is generally stronger and is therefore produced in lower concentrations.
 Hydrogen Peroxide formulations will breakdown quicker requiring less wear time but generally involves a higher degree of temporary sensitivity.
 Carbamide Peroxide is longer acting and therefore formulations are generally stronger in concentration.
 These types of gel are designed to be worn for longer time periods and are recommended for those concerned about post bleaching sensitivity.
 Comparatively, a 6% hydrogen peroxide gel is equivalent to a 16% carbamide peroxide formulation i.e 1:3 ratio.

 Which type of whitening Gel should I use?

 We usually use carbamide peroxide because it is suitable for most people and we have found that the results are better.